How to Use Pressed Garlic to Help With Vision Loss

-Eating garlic every day, for example, can prevent and even reverse macular degeneration.
+Eating garlic every day, can help prevent macular degeneration.

-This is thanks to its high content of sulfur compounds and essential minerals that protect the membranes of your eyes.
+This is because of its high content of sulfur compounds and essential minerals that protect the membranes of your eyes.

 What is macular degeneration?

-Macular degeneration is a disease of the eye that’s characterized by the slow deterioration of your central and sharp vision, making it difficult to see fine details or read.
+Macular degeneration is an eye disease characterized by the slow deterioration of your central and sharp vision.
+It makes it difficult to see fine details or read.

 It’s more common in individuals over 60 years old, although there have also been cases in younger people.

 It occurs when the macula, a small area on the retina, collapses or suffers from some sort of damage.
 This usually occurs as part of the natural aging process, but it can be accelerated by the continued practice of bad habits and the development of certain diseases.